wlqg1983/ReHRI_ReHRV_1.0/README.md

 **5. The core input tsv file of MiRIV**

-Provide the information of each repeat pair.
+Provide the information of each repeat pair (.tsv).

 ![16](https://github.com/user-attachments/assets/f0cdbf80-9173-4a3c-b016-86f9e9981574)